 Giving the HAPS exam is easy and secure.
 You just need to follow these simple steps:

-1. Order the exam of your choice and pay for the number of seats you need
+1. Order the exam of your choice and pay for the number of exams that you need.

-2. Use the login you will be sent by HAPS and upload your student roster several weeks before your exam date.
+2. Use the login you will be sent by the HAPS Exam Team to upload your student roster to the online testing site several weeks before your exam date.

-3. Install the Safe Exam Browser on all computers you will use to administer the exam and verify that your connection to the testing site works
+3. Install the Safe Exam Browser on all computers you will use to administer the exam and verify that your connection to the online testing site works.

 4. On the day of the exam open the Safe Exam Browser using the bookmark file and password provided by HAPS